flipperdevices/flipperzero-ufbt/README.md

 uFBT is a tool for building applications for Flipper Zero.
 It is a simplified version of [Flipper Build Tool (FBT)](https://github.com/flipperdevices/flipperzero-firmware/blob/dev/documentation/fbt.md).

-uFBT allows you to perform basic development tasks for Flipper Zero, like building and debugging applications, flashing firmware.
-It uses prebuilt binaries and libraries, so you don't need to build the whole firmware to compile and debug your application.
+uFBT enables basic development tasks for Flipper Zero, like building and debugging applications, flashing firmware.
+It uses prebuilt binaries and libraries, so you don't need to build the whole firmware to compile and debug your application for Flipper.

 ## Installation